 Open source Java Enterprise Edition (JEE) application servers like WildFly must undergo a third-party evaluation process in order to be “certified JEE compatible”.

-The Linux Test project is a joint project started by SGI, and developed and maintained by IBM, Cisco, Fujitsu, SUSE and Red Hat and others with a goal to deliver test suites to the open source community that validate the reliability, robustness, and stability of Linux.
+The Linux Test project is a joint project started by SGI, and developed and maintained by IBM, Cisco, Fujitsu, SUSE, Red Hat and others with a goal to deliver test suites to the open source community that validate the reliability, robustness, and stability of Linux.

 With the increasing investment by companies and venture capitalists throughout the years, it is clear that OSS isn’t going anywhere anytime soon.
-Below is a list of some of the major investments made in the OSS arena over the years:
+Below is a small list of some of the major investments made in the OSS arena in recent years:

 Considering that investment in OSS seems to be growing exponentially, and it is being used in key parts of the mission-critical infrastructure of a vast number of companies, there is no going back to the proprietary ways of the past.

-Finally, many of the most popular open source projects had their inception within large enterprises.
+Many of the most popular open source projects had their inception within large enterprises.
 Kubernetes is a perfect example of this.
-Since being donated to the OSS community in 2015 by Google, forty-percent of enterprise companies included in the Cloud Native Computing Foundation’s biannual survey in 2019 reported that they’re running Kubernetes in production environments.
+Since being donated to the OSS community in 2015 by Google, 64% of enterprise companies included in the Cloud Native Computing Foundation’s biannual survey in 2022 reported that they’re running Kubernetes in production environments.